neilrathi/neilrathi.github.io/_pages/about.md

 I'm a senior at Palo Alto High School studying linguistics, math, and classics.

 My research interests are in information-theoretic linguistic typology and mathematically motivated models of language processing, which you can learn more about on my [research](research) page.
-In classics, I'm interested in Sanskrit linguistics and East-West comparative mythology.
+In classics, I'm interested in Indo-European historical linguistics and comparative myth.
 Check out my CV [here](/assets/vitae.pdf), or a list of my relevant coursework [here](/assets/coursework.pdf).

 Outside of research, I like to play music (sitar and trumpet), learn languages (mostly dead ones), work on documentation for South Asian minority languages, and do [photography](https://www.instagram.com/neil_rathi/) occasionally.
 I also take [notes](projects/notes.html).